Smart Content Marketing

 However, as well as strategically using data to better market products, there are also some SMART content marketing tips that can be implemented to boost your content creation – and these tips are smart in more ways than one.
-SMART is an acronym used by Hootsuite that stands for:
+SMART is an acronym that stands for:

 - Time based

 Being SMART about your content creation ensures that your content is produced efficiently, and is always relevant to your content marketing strategy.
 Evan LePage said “Every piece of content you commit to should serve a clear purpose for your marketing efforts.”